- 1 Who Is Jordan Kilganon?

 Instead, it tries to sell an overpriced product that’s built around the brand of Jordan Kilganon.

 The fact that the program doesn’t share good reviews of its users online is also a clear sign that it might not be working too well for the people who bought it.

 All in all, Jordan Kilganon’s Bounce Kit is a program that has bits and pieces of solid info, but ultimately fails to put it all together into an effective vertical jump training program.

 Chances are you’ll see some improvement by following the program, but it won’t turn you into a dunking machine, simply because it’s incomplete – there are too many things missing in it for it to be effective.

 If the program would get the necessary improvements in the way the info is presented and will expand on the basic plyometrics, upper-body training, and technique sections, it might be worth considering in the future.

-But for now, when there are proven programs like Vert Shock or Jump Manual available for a lower price, there’s simply no way to rationalize choosing Bounce Kit.
+But for now, when there are proven programs available for a lower price, there’s simply no way to rationalize choosing Bounce Kit.

 Last Updated on by Matthew Godley